How risky is eating red meat? New papers provoke controversy

 The journal, Annals of Internal Medicine, defended the work and said the request to have it pulled before publication is not how scientific discourse is supposed to happen.
 Guyatt called the attempt to halt publication "silly."

 In the papers, the authors sought to gauge the potential impact of eating less meat, noting the average of two to four servings a week eaten in North America and Western Europe.
 They said the evidence for cutting back wasn't compelling.
-For example, they found that cutting three servings a week would result in seven fewer cancer deaths per 1,000 people.
+For example, they found that cutting three servings of red meat a week would result in seven fewer cancer deaths per 1,000 people.

 Based on the analyses, a panel of the international researchers said people do not have to cut back for health reasons.
 But they note their own advice is weak and that they didn't take into account other factors, such as animal welfare and the toll meat production has on the environment.

 There was dissent even among the authors; three of the 14 panelist said they support reducing red and processed meats.
-A co-author of one of the reviews is also among those who called for the papers not to be published.
+A co-author of one review is also among those who called for a publication delay.

-Those who pushed to delay publication also questioned why certain studies were included or excluded in the reviews.

-Another critic of the research, Harvard's Dr. Frank Hu, noted that about a third of American adults eat at least one serving of red meat a day.
+Those who pushed to postpone publication also questioned why certain studies were included or excluded in the reviews.
+Harvard's Dr. Frank Hu also noted that about a third of American adults eat at least one serving of red meat a day.
 He said the benefits of cutting back would be larger for those who eat such high amounts.

-Still, other researchers have criticized nutrition research for producing weak and conflicting findings.
-Dr. John Ioannidis, a professor of medicine at Stanford University, said advice based on weak evidence can distract from clearer, more effective messages, such as limiting how much we eat.
-He was not involved in the study or the protest.
+Still, other researchers not involved in the reviews have criticized nutrition science for producing weak and conflicting findings.
+Dr. John Ioannidis, a professor of medicine at Stanford University, said such advice can distract from clearer, more effective messages, such as limiting how much we eat.

 As for his own diet, Guyatt said he no longer thinks red or processed meats have significant health risks.
 But he said he still avoids them out of habit, and for animal welfare and environmental reasons.